(This article expands on information provided in How to Respond to Parental Alienation and is meant for parents and professionals.)

 2: The Rejected/Targeted Parents Believe that Increased Punishment and Discipline will Put an End to Misunderstood Attitude and Behavior

 While alienated children notoriously function quite corrigible and respectfully to almost all other adults in their lives—teachers, coaches, the alienating parent’s extended family—they’re remarkably disrespectful and defiant to the targeted parent and often any adult connected to them.
 I’ve seen children ignore their parent, not even offering a civil acknowledgment of their presence—not a look, a touch, nod, or a word.
 I’ve heard children both deny all positive memories and offer no vision of hope in restoring the relationship with the rejected parent.
 I’ve worked with alienated children who have destroyed parental property, abused step-siblings, and ignored and defied step-parents.
 They hole up in their room for whole weekends, refuse to eat or socialize, even endanger themselves by running away from court-ordered parenting time.
-And, I have seen targeted parents’ desperate attempt to use discipline to curb this disturbing progression of attitude and behavior.
+And, I have seen targeted parents’ desperate attempts to use discipline to curb this disturbing progression of attitude and behavior.

 The temptation to think this will work is understandable since disciplining disobedient and defiant children is considered normative and reasonable.
 However, to address the source of the problem merely as willful defiance and resistance reinforces to the child that the parent doesn’t “get them” and will likely intensify their anger.
 Although they may look, sound, and act like naughty and rebellious children in need of lectures and discipline, they’re not.
 To the contrary, alienated children are very troubled and in need of proper understanding, compassion, intervention, and treatment.
 If the rejected parent approaches them only with increasing levels of discipline, that parent eventually plays into the children’s false narrative that they’re bad, mean, and unreasonable.